 - 4.4.10 When each question has been defined, a protocol should be set for each question.
 The protocol is a very detailed version of the review question and includes the PICO, PInGO or PERO, the types of studies to be included in the review, the search plan and the analysis plan.
 The protocol should always be set before the literature review begins to avoid bias (please see Appendix 7 BTS Guideline Protocol Template). - 4.4.11 The PICO/PInGO/PERO questions will then form the basis of the literature search.
-BTS Head Office will work with the Guideline group co-chairs to develop literature search strategies to address the clinical questions and will perform the literature search(es) using Medline, Embase, Cochrane Database of Systematic Reviews (CDSR) and Central Register of Controlled Trials (CENTRAL) (see Appendix 8 Literature search and literature management). - 4.4.12 The literature search must focus on the best available evidence to address each PICO/PInGO/PERO question and should ensure maximum coverage of studies that include: - Systematic reviews - Randomised controlled trials - Observational studies; and - Diagnostic studies - 4.4.13 Details of the search strategies, dates of searches, etc. will be included in the final document (and will be made available as an accompanying web appendix on publication).
+BTS Head Office will work with the Guideline group co-chairs to develop literature search strategies to address the clinical questions and will perform the literature search(es) using Medline, Embase (see Appendix 8 Literature search and literature management). - 4.4.12 The literature search must focus on the best available evidence to address each PICO/PInGO/PERO question and should ensure maximum coverage of studies that include: - Systematic reviews - Randomised controlled trials - Observational studies; and - Diagnostic studies - 4.4.13 Details of the search strategies, dates of searches, etc. will be included in the final document (and will be made available as an accompanying web appendix on publication).